dotfurther/OpenDiscoverSDK/SdkExamples/PowerShellExample/README.md

  https://blogs.msdn.microsoft.com/jeremykuhne/2016/07/30/net-4-6-2-and-long-paths-on-windows-10/

 ------------------------------------------------------------------------------------------------------------------------
-NOTE: Open Discover SDK is comprised of x64 assemblies due to unmanaged code dependencies
+NOTE: Open Discover SDK is comprised of .NET x64 assemblies due to unmanaged code dependencies

-- Run examples in x64 solution platform (either Debug or Release)
+- Run Microsoft Visual Studio C# examples in x64 solution platform (either Debug or Release)
 - To edit WinForm forms, set build platform to "Any CPU" and rebuild.
 This is required to edit WinForm windows as Visual Studio WinForm designer is a 32-bit process.
 When done, set solution platform back to x64 before executing in either x64 Debug/Release mode.
 - If you get run-time initialization exceptions with error messages like "An attempt was made to load a program with an incorrect format" then you are mixing x86 and x64 platforms.